Joanna-T/annotation-platform/README.md

 This platform was developed with the help of the Pansurg community, with the aim of providing a way to accommodate the document annotation and evaluation method currently used by Pansurg.

 The platforms makes use of Amazon Web Services resources such as S3 and DynamoDB through use the AWS Amplify framework.
-A GraphQL API is used to interact with data items stored in DynamoDB.
+An AppSync GraphQL API is used to interact with data items stored in DynamoDB.

 It is important to note that it is assumed that administrators have full access to the AWS account on which the resources will be hosted.